Maie-r/GenshinTeamManager/README.md

 # Genshin Team Manager

-A Tool for viewing and compairing teams, or team pairs from Genshin Impact.
+A Tool for viewing and compairing teams, and team pairs from Genshin Impact.

 **The data required for using this tool must be collected manually, either by theorycrafting or using tools like [Genshin Optimizer](https://frzyc.github.io/genshin-optimizer/)**